In the dark as to what a conveyancer is and does? You're not alone. We've broken it down into 10 clear steps so you know what you're paying for.

-One of the first things you’ll need to do when you have an offer accepted on a house is to instruct a conveyancer to deal with the purchase.
+Had an offer accepted on a new place?
+Your first job is usually to instruct a conveyancer to deal with the purchase.

-Most of the time, this will be a solicitor, but you could equally choose a licensed conveyancer or property lawyer to do it.
-They should be regulated by the Solicitors Regulation Authority or the Council for Licensed Conveyancers respectively.
+Most of the time, this will be a solicitor but you could equally opt for a licensed conveyancer or property lawyer.
+Either way, they should be regulated by the Solicitors Regulation Authority or the Council for Licensed Conveyancers respectively.

-Once you have settled on a choice, how does it all work?
-We asked Linda Kirk, conveyancing partner at Stephensons Solicitors to help demystify the process and break it down into 10 easy steps.
+Once you have settled on a choice, what will they do for their fee?
+Linda Kirk, conveyancing partner at Stephensons Solicitors helped us to break it down into 10 easy steps.

 Read Phil Spencer’s top tips on how to find a good conveyancer

 The very first job for a conveyancer is to open the purchase file and send a letter out to you setting down its terms of business.
 Within the file will be an information form which asks for basic details such as your contact, date of birth and national insurance number.

 It will also ask for details of your estate agent, whether you need a mortgage for the purchase and – if you do – which lender you are using and where the deposit’s coming from.
 You’ll also need to submit photo ID such as passport or driving licence.

 At this point, many solicitors will provide you with a fixed fee estimate.
 But this is only based on the information you’ve provided them and it could change if the legal work becomes complex.

 How did you source your conveyancer?— Zoopla (@Zoopla) November 22, 2016